Disk Music Boxes

 #366

 A very nice, original example, playing 27” disks.
-We will furnish a brand-new set together with the music box.
-This piece is currently en-route to us and should be here soon.
+Has the original gallery and finials.
+We will furnish a complete 12-disk set together with the music box.
+This is a coin-op model, playing on a nickel.

 #370